Grass Valley to Demo Edius 7 at IBC 2013

 Edius 7 will be available in Pro and Elite versions.
 Edius Pro 7 is targeted at the professional, stand-alone user.
 Edius Elite 7 is aimed at editors working collaboratively within network-connected production environments, and features seamless integration with GV Stratus nonlinear production tools and Grass Valley K2 media servers and storage with the ability for multiple edit stations to edit-in-place, record directly to K2, and simultaneously edit live video while being ingested (Simul Edit).
 GV Stratus integration will be available by September 2013.

-Upgrade information along with a free 30-day trial of Edius Pro 7 are available at the Edius website.
+Upgrade information along with a free 30-day trial of Edius Pro 7 are available at www.grassvalley.com/edius.
 Those who have purchased Edius Pro 6.5 or hardware bundles including Edius Pro 6.5 from June 1, 2013 onward will be eligible for a free upgrade to Edius Pro 7.
 Upgrade information will be available on the Edius Pro 7 webpage when Edius 7 is released.

 Grass Valley will be in stands 1.D11 and 1.E02 at IBC.